What’s an acquiring bank?

 Note: If your payment service provider (PSP) is also your acquirer, the PSP might charge these fees.

 Some acquirers don’t disclose which fees go to which party and charge a flat fee on all transactions.
-This is called a blended pricing model, which makes it easier to understand how much you’re being charged, but is less transparent about what you're paying to which party.
+This is called a blended pricing model, which makes it easier to understand how much you’re being charged, but is less transparent because you can't see what you're paying to whome.

 Other acquirers break down which fees on your invoice are shared with other parties.
 This is referred to as an Interchange+, Interchange++, or pass through pricing model.
 The advantage of these more transparent pricing structures is that you only pay what the other parties actually charge.
 With blended pricing you usually pay a fixed rate.